 Level 2 Farmers Market Description A Level 2 market offers an increased food selection that may include eggs and home-prepared products.
-Operation must meet all of the conditions specified for Level 1 markets.
-Foods & Food Preparation Products allowed for sale include all products listed for Level 1 Farmers Markets, plus fresh eggs and the following homemade products: jams and jellies, pickles, candies, cookies, cakes, and breads.
+Operation must meet all the conditions specified for Level 1 markets.
+Foods & Food Preparation Products allowed for sale include all products listed for Level 1 Farmers Markets, plus fresh eggs, and the following homemade products: jams and jellies, pickles, candies, cookies, cakes, and breads.
 Cream-filled pastries and Cakes, pies, etc., that are filled with meat and/or dairy products are prohibited.
 Food Controls Eggs - Vendor permit must allow selling eggs, or the seller must register with the State Agriculture Department IAW state law.
 Refrigeration must be available and used.
 Home style refrigerator is acceptable.
-Eggs must be held at 45°F or below.
+Eggs must be held at 45 o F or below.
 Refrigerator thermometer must be used.
 Eggs must be clean.
 Egg cartons must identify the farmer selling the eggs and contact information.
-Legible hand written or stamped information on the individual cartons is acceptable.
+Legible handwritten or stamped information on the individual cartons is acceptable.
 Home-prepared and packaged foods - Items such as breads, cakes, and cookies must be individually wrapped with food grade plastic.
 All products must be labeled with the product name.
-Labels must specify if the product contains any of the following primary food allergens: Milk, Eggs, Wheat, Soy beans, Tree nuts, Peanuts, Fish, or Crustacean shellfish Training Vendors selling eggs and homemade products must have minimal food safety training.
+Labels must specify if the product contains any of the following primary food allergens: Milk, Eggs, Wheat, Soybeans, Tree nuts, Peanuts, Fish, or Crustacean shellfish Training Vendors selling eggs and homemade products must have minimal food safety training.
 A current food safety employee training offered by a training institution, state or local agency is acceptable.
-Training must include, but not limited to, the basic principles of food safety the CDC five foodborne illness risk factors: • Food from unsafe sources; • Inadequate cooking; • Improper holding/time-temperature; • Contaminated equipment/cross contamination protection.
-Discussion shall include general sanitation and food allergens; and Facilities & Equipment Tables must either meet food service standards or be covered with a non-permeable, and cleanable table cloth.
-Operator must have cleaning and sanitizing solutions to clean tables before and after use and in event of spills as described in NAVMED P 5010-1.
+Training must include, but not limited to, the basic principles of food safety the CDC five foodborne illness risk factors: Food from unsafe sources; Inadequate cooking; Improper holding/time-temperature; Contaminated equipment/cross contamination protection; and Poor Personal Hygiene Facilities & Equipment Tables must either meet food service standards or be covered with a nonpermeable, and cleanable tablecloth.
+Operator must have cleaning and sanitizing solutions to clean tables before and after use and in event of spills as described in NAVMED P 5010-1Ice chests with bagged ice are acceptable for keeping drinks cold, however, ice must be self-draining and drink containers and other food must not be stored under water.
 Pest Control Food must be protected from flies and other insects.
-Public Health / Preventive Medicine Support Reviews and approves DD 2975, Temporary Food Event Coordinator's Application; Performs pre-opening inspection; Conducts periodic walk through inspections while market is operating to check for handwashing, insect and rodent control, waste collection and disposal, and water source.
+Public Health / Preventive Medicine Support Reviews and approves DD 2975, Temporary Food Event Coordinator's Application; Performs pre-opening inspection; Conducts periodic walk-through inspections while market is operating to check for handwashing, insect and rodent control, waste collection and disposal, and water source.
 At a minimum, PVNTMED inspects the market at least one time while it is operating.
-Veterinary Support: Veterinary personnel are available to check condition of eggs and other products.
-Products sold, if limited to uncut FF&V, canned and packaged drinks and homemade (non-cream) pastries and baked items are exempt from directory listing.
+Army Veterinary Support Veterinary personnel are available to check condition of eggs and other products.
+Products sold, if limited to uncut FF&V, canned and packaged drinks and homemade (non-cream) pastries and baked items are exempt from directory listing